Introduction to School Prints

 Nearly 200 pupils worked with artists during special workshops in school and during visits to The Hepworth Wakefield to discover more about the School Prints and engage with themes within the artworks.
 To celebrate the schools involvement in the project The Hepworth held celebration events for the each school community and invited them to the gallery for special family days.

-School Prints has been generously supported by
+Over the years, School Prints has been generously supported by:

 The Eridge Trust